PinaGruden/Localization_Towed_Array/README.md

  This repo contains code for the localization with ambiguity surfaces for towed array data.

+## Required Matlab toolboxes

- It is developed with Matlab version 2022a. (if using older versions commands clim and FontSize for plotting do not exist)
+This package was developed with Matlab version 2022a (9.12). (if using older versions commands clim and FontSize for plotting do not exist).
+It uses the following Matlab toolboxes:
+- Signal Processing Toolbox
+- Mapping Toolbox
+- Image Processing Toolbox

  ## How to use